What is Geofencing?

 Cost-Effective: While most digital marketing campaigns require a large budget to deliver, geofencing is much more cost-effective.
 The reasoning is that you’ve already done the leg work defining your audience, while with traditional marketing campaigns, you’re spreading a wide net, hoping to get in front of the right people.

 Growing Market: While geofencing was created in 1995, it has become much more popular over the last five years.
-That said, geofencing software has been improving, and this will only continue as more companies add this tactic to their digital marketing strategy.
+That said, this software has been improving, and this will only continue as more companies add this tactic to their digital marketing strategy.
 Get ahead of your competition!

 Conclusion

 Geofencing lets you capture users based on their physical location instead of just what they’re interested in online.
 The software will only continue to improve as more and more companies and digital marketing professionals utilize it more and more.
 With all of these opportunities to use geofencing, such as promoting virtual events, driving web traffic, and increasing foot traffic in a brick-and-mortar location, there are no excuses not to incorporate geofencing into your digital marketing strategy.
-The reality is your competitors are probably already using geofencing, and if you aren’t, you should explore it!
+The reality is your competitors are probably already using this tool, and if you aren’t, you should explore it!